 Internationalisation is a strategic focus area for the development of Nord University.
 The institution has established collaborations with international partners in the High North and around the globe.
 Established joint degree programmes and research projects with, among others, Russia, the Ukraine and Slovakia, build on strong educational networks.
 Nord University supports a lively and diverse student community.

-programme name level Bachelor of Science (BSc) in Biology Bachelor Master in Social Work - With a Comparative Perspective Master Master of Science in Business Master Master of Science in Energy Management Master Master of Science in Sustainable Management Master MSc in Aquaculture Master MSc in Marine Ecology Master Social Science (Master) Master
+programme name level Master of Science in Business Master Master of Science in Energy Management Master MSc in Biology and Aquaculture Master Social Science (Master) Master

 Norwegian Academy of MusicMORE INFORMATION